 Consistently ranked one of the best cities in America during the holidays, Annapolis is a great place to spend the weekend enjoying time with family and soaking in the holiday spirit.
 Here's a list of holiday events to help plan your next holiday excursion in Annapolis.

-Don't miss Midnight Madness (Dates TBD) where select stores in downtown Annapolis will remain open until midnight giving bargain-hunters and last-minute shoppers an excuse to get out and shop well into the night.
+Don't miss Midnight Madness (Thursdays, December 7, 14 from 6PM until Midnight) where select stores in downtown Annapolis will remain open until midnight giving bargain-hunters and last-minute shoppers an excuse to get out and shop well into the night.
 It's also the perfect excuse to catch up with friends and take advantage of special deals in the middle of holiday fun with a Girls' Weekend.
 So, come enjoy the spirit of Annapolis as the town will be inundated with live music, holiday entertainment and cheer throughout the night.

 Visit the Downtown Annapolis Partnership online for updates this holiday season.

 Spectacular Holiday Light Display Comes to Sandy Point State Park

 There's no better way to get the whole family into the holiday spirit than cruising along the shore of the Chesapeake Bay through a massive light show.
 This year marks the 20th anniversary of Lights on the Bay, held from mid-November through January 1.
 Weather permitting, the electric wonderland will be on full display nightly from 5:00 p.m. to 10:00 p.m. at Sandy Point State Park (1100 East College Parkway, Annapolis, MD 21409).
 Take a night - or a couple nights - to enjoy the electric show from the warmth of your own car.